effector/effector/src/content/docs/en/typescript/typing-effector.md

 });
 ```

-## createApi
+## `createApi`

-To allow typescript to infer types of created events, add type to second argument of given reducers
+To allow TypeScript to infer types of created events, adding a type to second argument of given reducers

 ```typescript
 const $count = createStore(0);